 The British Council supported the University Grants Commission (UGC) in Bangladesh to establish CETLs in six public universities that were spread over the major geographic divisions in the country during the first phase of its operation.
 Each of these centres has a wider geographical spread so that each could become a regional hub working with neighbouring institutions within remote districts.

-As the first phase of CETL ends to meet the British Council’s aim of establishing the importance of teaching and learning concept into the Higher Education (HE) sector in the July of 2015 but has been strongly acknowledged by UGC.
+As the first phase of CETL ends to meet the British Council’s aim of establishing the importance of teaching and learning concept into the Higher Education (HE) sector in the July of 2015 that has been strongly acknowledged by UGC.
 The initiative has not only been successfully meeting the emerging need of teaching and learning in HE but also the British Council’s role to influence university policies.

 In trying to revamp the education sector broadly, the second phase of CELT has kicked off with a two-day workshop from 25 to 26 May 2016, the theme of which was 'Strengthening Teaching and Learning Capacity in the Higher Education Sector of Bangladesh.'
 The event ended with updates on the formal establishment of the CETLs within institutions and for UGC to develop a comprehensive 12 months plan which shall also include the curriculum and resource development.The CETL project is an example of a low cost or high impact project.
 It also aims at forming a sustainable hub with new inclusions into the model for strengthening the technique of teaching and learning techniques widely.